Last updated on March 3rd, 2023 at 05:10 pm

 If they have any loose skin, don’t go to hard here.
 You want to knock it loose but don’t force it off.
 It will come off when it’s time.
 A nice soak and a gentle brushing will definitely help get rid of loose skin that is stubbornly hanging on and due to come off.

 It doesn’t have to be a long toothbrush massage, but a little bit during each bath will be something that can really help your beardie stay clean and parasite free.
 It’s also something that will help them enjoy and look forward to bath time even more!

 First, take your cup and gently pour some of the water over them.
 Make sure you get them wet everywhere.
 This will help hydrate their skin, remove loose pieces of shedding skin, and get a little water on their head for them to drink.

 Don’t douse them.
 Be gentle!
-Don’t pour water over their heads, just a few drops will do.
-In fact, you may want to skip their heads all together in this step.
+Don’t pour water over their heads.
+Just a few drops will do.
+In fact, you may want to skip their heads altogether in this step.

 Step 6 – Let them enjoy their bath

 There really isn’t any harm in bathing them, so if they like it, let them stay in the bath for a while.
 A general guideline is to limit baths to 15-30 minutes, but you may find that your dragon likes something else.

 In any case, I think 30 minutes is a good limit.
 Don’t mistake a lazy dragon for one that just wants to stay in the bath.
 And there are plenty of lazy bearded dragons out there!